Farm and Food: The old economics of new agriculture: drive or be driven - NewsBreak

 Farm and Food: The old economics of new agriculture: drive or be driven

-A recent, number-laden bulletin posted on the University of Illinois website Farmdoc Daily caught my attention for two reasons.
+A recent, number-laden bulletin posted on the University of Illinois website Farmdoc daily caught my attention for two reasons.
 First, its data, drawn mostly from several U.S. Census of Agriculture, paints a troubling picture of U.S. agriculture today.
-More importantly, that picture suggests American ag policy needs to make “strategic” changes to meet new challenges — climate change and new global competitors are two — that U.S. farmers and ranchers will confront.www.thehawkeye.com
+More importantly, that picture suggests American ag policy needs to make “strategic” changes to meet new challenges -- climate change and new global competitors are two -- that U.S. farmers and ranchers will confront.journalstar.com

 Comments / 0